-overpowering. ( That can be good or bad, depending on your preference).
-The atmosphere was friendly and festive, and that alone, made the trip into the city, from our hotel, Movenpick, worthwhile. *The good thing about the Movenpick, ( besides giving us a free upgrade on our room), is that it is directly near the airport and there is a free shuttle from there, to the shopping centre (undercover) at the airport.
-A range of clothing, food, camera, and tourist souvenir shops are good if the weather is inclement.
-I found several bargains on walking boots, on the day when it was too wet to venture too far.
+Besides giving us a free upgrade on our room, a great thing about the Movenpick Hotel, is its proximity to the airport.
+There’s also a free shuttle, running at regular intervals, to the Airport’s undercover shopping centre.
+A range of clothing, food, camera, and tourist souvenir shops are a good option if the weather is inclement.
+I found several bargains on walking boots on a day when it was too wet to venture further.

 Next Stop: Lucerne /Chur